Leadership Program Applications will be sent out in the early Fall to age appropriate campers. The deadline for applications is October 15th

 Being a LEA means that you are willing to commit yourself to learning and to working hard in order to give yourself the opportunity to grow and develop as an individual.
 You will learn to step outside of your comfort zone and to challenge yourself.
 You will gain confidence and learn to use and embrace your strengths.

-The LEA program is for teens entering the 11th and 12th grade.
+The LEA program is for teens entering the 11th.
 Successful completion of the program enables participants to apply to become an Assistant Counselor the following summer.